awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

    + Replace `region-code` with the AWS Region that you want to create your cluster in\.
    + Replace `my-cluster` with a name for your cluster\.
 The name can contain only alphanumeric characters \(case\-sensitive\) and hyphens\.
 It must start with an alphabetic character and can't be longer than 100 characters\.
 The name must be unique within the AWS Region and AWS account that you're creating the cluster in\.
    + Replace `1.25` with any [Amazon EKS supported version](kubernetes-versions.md)\.
+**Note**
+To deploy a 1\.26 cluster with `eksctl`, you need to use `eksctl` version `0.138.0-rc.0` or later\.
+To install this version, follow the instructions for your operating system in [Installing or updating `eksctl`](eksctl.md)\.
+You need to use the instructions in the note for the last step, replacing the version in the note with this version\.
    + Change the values for `vpc-private-subnets` to meet your requirements\.
 You can also add additional IDs\.
 You must specify at least two subnet IDs\.
 If you'd rather specify public subnets, you can change `--vpc-private-subnets` to `--vpc-public-subnets`\.
 Public subnets have an associated route table with a route to an internet gateway, but private subnets don't have an associated route table\.
 We recommend using private subnets whenever possible\.

      The subnets that you choose must meet the [Amazon EKS subnet requirements](network_reqs.md#network-requirements-subnets)\.
 Before selecting subnets, we recommend that you're familiar with all of the [Amazon EKS VPC and subnet requirements and considerations](network_reqs.md)\.
 You can't change which subnets you want to use after cluster creation\.